Capitol Fax.com - Your Illinois News Radar » 2014 » March

 [The following is a paid advertisement.]

 In any discussion about treatment of mental illness, the interests of the patients and their families should come first.
-In considering Senate Bill 2187 – sometimes called “RxP” – members of the General Assembly should keep that in mind.
+But Senate Bill 2187 – sometimes called “RxP” – would create a lower-tier health system for people with mental illness.

 SB 2187 would allow psychologists who have no medical training to prescribe powerful medications to patients.
 Current Illinois law allows only people who have medical training – doctors, nurse practitioners and physician assistants – to prescribe drugs.

 Why does medical training matter?
 Physical illnesses and mental disorders are often intertwined.
-Additionally, psychiatric medication, such as drugs for schizophrenia and bipolar disorder, can interact negatively with medication for chronic illnesses.
-Finally, many drugs are powerful and can create risky side effects.
-To understand these complexities, psychiatrists go through four years of medical school and four additional years of residency, on top of their college training in the sciences.
+Additionally, psychiatric medication, such as drugs for schizophrenia and bipolar disorder, can interact negatively with medication for chronic illnesses like diabetes and high blood pressure.
+Finally, psychiatric drugs are powerful and can create risky side effects.
+To understand these intricacies, psychiatrists go through four years of medical school plus at least four years of residency.
 They learn to treat the whole patient – not just the brain.

-Psychologists who want to prescribe can follow the route taken by Illinois nurse practitioners, physician assistants and doctors.
-They can obtain medical training – instead of insisting on a law that would put patients at risk.
+Psychologists who want to prescribe can follow the route taken by nurse practitioners, physician assistants and doctors.
+They can obtain medical training – instead of insisting on a law that would lower the standard of care.
 To become involved, join the Coalition for Patient Safety, http://coalitionforpatientsafety.com.

 Comments Off